ElusiveMonni/monni_docs/docs/modules/points-section/items.md

 ### What are they?
 ---
-Items are things that exist in a member's [inventory](/commands/slash/points/inventory) and can be used to apply certain actions.
+Items exist in a member's [inventory](/commands/slash/points/inventory) and can be used to apply certain actions.
 Each item has a name, description, type, and related actions.

 ### Creating items
 ---
 Items can be created by going to the `Points` module on the dashboard and selecting the `items` section on the top bar.
-Then, press "Add items" and add a name, an optional image or description, a type, and actions (multiple can be selected).
+Next, press "Add items" and add a name, an optional image or description, a type, and actions (multiple can be selected).

 Items can display an image when selected in an inventory by pasting a URL into the box below "Item image".